Coding AKI/ARF

 - N17.9—Acute kidney failure, unspecified.
 This code is reported when only AKI/ARF is documented without any further specificity documented.

-Sequencing of AKI/ARF
+Sequencing of AKI

 There are many different scenarios that would dictate the sequencing of AKI/ARF.
 The definition of PDX should always be used when determining the PDX.
 Remember that just because the condition may be present on admission does not necessarily mean that it is appropriate as PDX.
 Chapter specific guideline must be followed as well as other coding guidance that your record may require.
 Some of the most common specific guidelines that come to mind are sepsis, OB/delivery records and transplant complications.
-Let’s look at an example of each of these:

 References